ogamespec/ShandalarToolbox/README.md

 # ShandalarImageToolbox
 This fork adds the ability to export to png, to open .pic files with embedded palette data and to open .spr files.
+It also supports viewing the wvl files inside of the cat archive files as hexadecimal, but can't convert the wvl card images yet.

 Original version created by https://github.com/ogamespec